-Stockland Community Pub Ltd is a Registered Society for the benefit of the community, under the Co-operative and Community Benefit Societies Act 2014.
+Stockland Community Pub Limited (SCPL) is a Registered Society for the benefit of the community, under the Co-operative and Community Benefit Societies Act 2014.

-The purpose of the Society is to enable the community of Stockland and nearby villages, and other supporters, to secure and safeguard the future of the Kings Arms public house and promote it as an amenity of prime importance to the community.
+Having purchased the pub in 2019 and appointed tenants to run the pub (which opened in January 2020), SCPL will continue to secure and safeguard the future of the Kings Arms public house, and promote it as an amenity of prime importance to the community.

-The Society is registered with the Financial Conduct Authority (FCA) using a set of pre-approved model rules developed by The Plunkett Foundation (a charity that has been helping communities to set up and run community-owned enterprises since 1919).
+The Society is registered with the Financial Conduct Authority (FCA) using a set of pre-approved model Governance Rules developed by The Plunkett Foundation (a charity which has been helping communities to set up and run community-owned enterprises since 1919).

 For more information about registered societies and the 2014 Act, visit https://www.fca.org.uk/firms/registered-societies-introduction

-The Society is a democratic organisation that operates on the principle of one member one vote regardless of the amount each member has invested.
+The Society is a democratic organisation operating on the principle of one member one vote regardless of the amount each member has invested.

 The Society is a limited liability entity.
-This means that the most a member can lose is the amount originally invested (though we believe that this is highly unlikely).
-Investors will not be liable for any activities of the tenant.
+This means that the most a member can lose is the amount they have invested through the purchase of Community Shares.

 The community benefit society structure means that any person who buys the minimum number of shares becomes a member of the Society.
 Each member then has one vote to exercise at the Annual Members Meeting regardless of how many shares they hold.

 Members may present themselves as candidates for election onto the Management Committee.